 For more power, the M235i has a 3.0-liter inline six-cylinder engine making 320 hp and 330 lb-ft of torque.
 We clocked an M235i automatic at a blistering 4.5 seconds for the 0-60-mph sprint.
 The EPA estimates 25 mpg combined (22 mpg city/32 mpg highway).

 All 2 Series coupes have an automatic stop-start function, which shuts off the engine when you're stopped to save fuel.
 Automatic-transmission-equipped cars also have a launch control feature.

 Inside, the 2 Series has a simple, functional design that's made more endearing by the use of high-end materials.
-The dashboard and center console are clear of extra buttons and clutter.
-Instead, you find BMW's iDrive system, which controls one of two available displays.
+The dashboard and center console are clear of extraneous buttons and clutter.
+Instead, you'll find BMW's iDrive system, which controls one of two available displays.
 When the car is equipped with navigation, you get a crisp 8.8-inch display, which is definitely the one we prefer.

 While the iDrive system looks good and responds quickly to commands, we've found it takes some getting used to.
-Compared with competitors' electronics interfaces, you'll often have to take a few more steps to reach the desired functions, so it's worthwhile to get acquainted with the system before hitting the road.
+Compared with most competitors' electronics interfaces, you'll often have to take a few more steps to reach the desired functions.
+So it's worthwhile to get acquainted with the system before hitting the road.